EightFold24/pwa-training/04-clean-code/04-clean-js/README.md

 ##
 > ### There are no \"you must\" rules
 > Nothing is set in stone here.
-These are style preferences, not religious dogmas.
+These are style preferences.

 ### Curly Braces